-There's no shortage of things to do in Donegal, so we've narrowed it down for you!
-Here's our Mykidstime Top 10 things to do with kids in Donegal, in no particular order!!
+If you’re on a family visit to Donegal, there’s heaps of fun things to do.
+Here’s our Mykidstime Top 10 things to do in Donegal with kids, in no particular order!!

 Entry to Glenveagh National Park is free and the scenery is jaw-dropping and is a truly great day out for all the family.

 There is an abundance of things to do and see.
 For example, you can wander through the beautiful gardens which are signposted and takes about an hour.

 A guided tour of the castle (paid tickets) takes approximately 30 mins.
 There is also a Visitor’s Centre and restaurant.